top of page

 Although we do not directly accept insurance, we are happy to provide you with a superbill to send to your own insurance companies.
 We have had many patients successfully reimbursed for both evaluations and therapy.
 Some insurance companies have waived ListenHEAR at an in-network rate as there are no other in-network providers in the state.
 Please be aware, that insurance coverage varies by state, type of policy, carrier, and each individual case.
 We can provide codes for you to check with your insurance carrier prior to seeing our Audiologists.

-We accept all major credit cards, checks, or cash.
+We accept all major credit cards or checks.
 Care Credit options are available.

 Contact us